Azure/AzureStor/README.md

 ### Appending (blob storage only)

 AzureStor supports uploading to append blobs.
-An append blob is comprised of blocks and is optimized for append operations; it is well suited for data that will be written once but read many times, such as server logs.
+An append blob is comprised of blocks and is optimized for append operations; it is well suited for data that is constantly growing, but should not be modified once written, such as server logs.

 To upload to an append blob, specify `type="AppendBlob"` in the `storage_upload` call.
 To append data (rather than overwriting an existing blob), include the argument `append=TRUE`.
 See `?upload_blob` for more details.